8 simple tips to make a firm mattress softer

 Pocket springs

-Most pocket spring mattresses are available in soft, medium, and firm spring tensions, so you can choose the tension that best suits your needs.
+Pocket spring mattresses are usually available in soft, medium, and firm spring tensions, allowing you to choose the level of firmness that best suits your needs.

 Memory foam